 H. One year after the effective date of this ordinance, and on an annual basis for three years thereafter, the director shall compile a list of demonstration project applications, an evaluation of the impacts of wedding and similar uses authorized pursuant to demonstration project conditional use permits, and related code complaints, if any.

-I. The executive may submit additional proposed legislation reflecting information compiled under subsection H of this section within three years of the effective date of this ordinance.
+I. The executive may submit additional proposed legislation reflecting information compiled under subsection H. of this section within three years of the effective date of this ordinance.

-SECTION 24.
+SECTION 26.
 Ordinance 13623, Section 37, as amended, and K.C.C.
-23.32.010 are hereby amended to read as follows:
+23.32.010 are each hereby amended to read as follows:

 A.1.
 Civil fines and civil penalties for civil code violations shall be imposed for remedial purposes and shall be assessed for each violation identified in a citation, notice and order, voluntary compliance agreement or stop work order pursuant to the following schedule: